c3lang/c3-web/docs/language-fundamentals/statements.md

 }
 ```

-It's also possible to use `nextcase` with an expression, to jump to an arbitrary case or between labeled switch statements:
+It's also possible to use `nextcase` with an expression or `default`, to jump
+to an arbitrary case, the `default` case, or between labeled switch statements:

 ```c3
 switch MAIN: (enum_var)